Mom's Day Out

 The Fine Print

-The Sprouts Program is located outdoors in a wildlife garden and farm yard.
+The Sprouts Program is located outdoors on a farmstead and in a wildlife garden.
 Children need to dress appropriately!
 We will utilize a heated discovery space for warming up or staying dry on harsh weather days.
 You may choose a custom weekly schedule as available.

 This is not a licensed childcare program.
-This is a mom’s day out cooperative for families who are on staff or part of our volunteer team.
+This is a mom’s day out nanny share for families who are on staff or part of our volunteer team.
 The volunteer requirements are that you are on a volunteer team and serve at least 2 hours per month.
-At this time, we cannot accommodate students with special needs who require additional support.
+At this time, because of our free-range space, we cannot accommodate students with special needs, unless they are accompanied by a parent or professional aid.

 Our Daily Rhythm